frankiejarrett/woocommerce-countdown-banner/readme.md

  * Create excitement and buzz for new product launches or arrivals
  * Display before your store officially opens to build anticipation for launch
  * Customize the look and feel of your banner with just a few clicks
+ * Countdown banner is fully responsive and works on all devices
  * Advanced controls for promoting to all of your customers in multiple timezones

 ## Frequently Asked Questions ##